Periodontal Therapy - Sugar Land, TX

 In order to protect you from reinfection, your doctor may choose to use antibiotic therapy.
 For this treatment, they will apply a powder-like substance directly to your gums.
 This powder is actually made of thousands of tiny micro-spheres that are filled with powerful medicine, and these will slowly dissolve and coat the area to prevent the bacteria from coming back.
 The treatment is completely painless, and it’s one of the best ways we can help your smile be healthy long-term.

 If you have red, swollen, or puffy gums that bleed whenever you clean your teeth, you may already have periodontal disease.
-The sooner we treat it, the easier it will be, so be sure to contact our Sugar Land or Pearland office so we can protect your smile AND your overall health.
+The sooner we treat it, the easier it will be, so be sure to contact our Sugar Land office so we can protect your smile AND your overall health.